PowerMAN, Windows® 7, Windows 8, Windows 10 and Windows 11

-However, there is a catch - they only allow a single power plan to be defined for all users on a particular computer
+However, there is a big catch, Windows only supports a single power plan for all users on a particular computer.

-This policy applies at all times and can, by default, be changed by any user and remains in effect even when the user logs off.
+This policy applies at all times, can typically be changed by any user, and remains in effect even when the user logs off.
 This prevents a

 PowerMAN offers many more comprehensive features beyond those present in Windows®: